The Viziv surface wave system represents a paradigm shift in the science of electromagnetics.

 Jonathan Zenneck (1871-1959) was one of the first known scientists to study electromagnetic wave propagation over the surface of the earth.
 With Zenneck surface waves, electrical power is directed along the earth’s surface, in much the same way that electrical power is directed through conventional transmission lines using electromagnetic waves.
 In the early years of the twentieth century, two theories of electromagnetic wave theory co-existed: classic Hertzian radiated waves (ground waves) which are transmitted via conventional antennae on a line of sight path and dissipate over a distance into space.
 And Zenneck Surface Waves which use the surface of the earth as a waveguide and travel at high levels of efficiency but had yet to be experimentally observed.
 Our technology uses only surface waves (guided surface waves), and not ground waves (radiated waves).

 When the power industry looks at safety, they focus on two key factors: the potential for shock, and the local RF field strengths.
-Viziv wireless power systems meet the most stringent standards for both.
+Viziv surface wave systems meet the most stringent standards for both.

 The Federal Communications Commission (FCC), the Occupational Safety and Health Administration (OSHA) and the American National Standard Institute (ANSI) have strict guidelines for RF exposure levels.
 These standards have been in place for decades.
-Those limits are more than ten times what will be produced by commercial Viziv wireless power systems.
+Those limits are more than ten times what will be produced by commercial Viziv surface wave systems.

 Viziv Technologies has a portfolio of over 60 U.S. and international granted patents.
 Additional patent applications are in development and more are expected.